batermj/data_sciences_campaign/DeepLearning/Transformers/README.md

 +  Saint Lightning This repository contains an implementation of SAINT (Self-Attention and Intersample Attention Transformer) using Pytorch-Lightning as a framework and Hydra for the configuration.
 Find the paper on arxiv, https://github.com/Actis92/lit-saint
 +

+## [Codes- Attention]
++ A TensorFlow Implementation of Attention Is All You Need, https://github.com/Kyubyong/transformer
++

 # [Codes- Chatbots]
 + 智能聊天机器人，你的AI女友, https://github.com/godweiyang/chatbot